DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/overview/security.md

 * Once on NuGet, the package is available for end users to update their own solutions.
 * End users still must take explicit action to upgrade after reviewing the package's release notes.

+### Vulnerability management process

+* Potential security vulnerabilities can be responsibly disclosed via our [contact form](https://duendesoftware.com/contact).
+   * We guarantee to reply within two US business days.
+* All licenses includes a security notification service.
+   * whenever a security vulnerability has been confirmed and fixed, customer will get a private update prior to public release.

 ### Dependencies